clytaemnestra/tech-blog/_posts/2024-03-13-all-about-aws.md

     * You don’t have a problem using only one networking mode (VPC)
     * Pay only for computing time, not underlying EC2 instances

-### EC2

 ### EKS
-* Run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes
+EKS allows you to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes

-* EKS vs ECS:
+EKS vs ECS:
 * ECS - tye machine, that runs the containers, is an EC2 instance that has an ECS agent installed and it’s named a container instance
 * EKS - the machine that runs the containers is called a worker node or Kubernetes node
 * ECS container is called a task
 * EKS container is called a pod
 * ECS runs on AWS native technology
 * EKS runs on Kubernetes

 Kubernetes objects:
 * Cluster